 in working out limits and rules.
 When your child feels that you listen to her and she can contribute, she’ll be more likely to see you as fair and stick to the agreed rules.

 Be clear about the behaviour you expect.
 It can help to check that your child has understood your expectations.
-For example, a rule such as ‘come home after the movie’ might mean one thing to you, but something different to your child.
-Stating this rule more precisely will make it easier for your child to follow it.
-For example, ‘I want you to come straight home after the movie ends and not go anywhere else’.
+For example, a rule such as ‘Come home after the movie’ might mean one thing to you, but something different to your child.
+But you can say it more precisely – for example, ‘Come straight home after the movie ends and don’t go anywhere else’.

 Discuss responsibilities with your child.
 For example, ‘I’m responsible for providing for you.
-You have responsibilties too, such as tidying your room
+You have responsibilities too, such as tidying your room’.

 Agree in advance with your child what the consequences will be if he doesn’t stick to the rules you’ve agreed on.

-Be willing to discuss and adjust rules as your child gets older – for example, by extending your child’s curfew.
+Be willing to discuss and adjust rules as your child shows responsibility or gets older – for example, by extending your child’s curfew.